kriserickson/solace-battleship/codelab.md

 ### Running the application

-Run either `mvnw.cmd spring-boot:run` if on Windows or `mvnw spring-boot:run` from the battleship_backend folder.
+Run either `mvnw.cmd spring-boot:run` if on Windows or `chmod +x mvnw & ./mvnw spring-boot:run` from the battleship_backend folder.

 Now navigate to [http://localhost:12345](http://localhost:12345), the game should operate exactly as before but now the Join Requests are being handled by the Battleship Spring Cloud Stream server.